-I contrast light and dark values and juxtapose different textures to create an illusion of depth and volume.
-I use layers of tulle, my signature fabric, to blend shadows in each scene in a realistic way.
-Finally, I use quilting lines to follow the contours of each shape and to further define facial features.
+I enjoy creating the illusion of depth and volume in my work by contrasting light and dark values and juxtaposing different textures.
+I use layers of tulle, my favorite fabric, to blend shadows in each scene in a realistic way.
+Finally, I use quilting lines to follow the contours of each shape to define facial and anatomical features.

 I have fun with compositions displaying unique poses that tell a story, such as the one in Best Buddies, where both the man and his dog have the same expression.
 Although the piece is humorous, the angular positioning of the two figures adds a degree of visual intrigue to the quilt.

 Hard at Work exhibits a charged feeling because of the subject’s masculine stance.
 I chose denim for the drill because of its rugged quality.
 The shadows in the image, also contribute to the drama in this piece.